LEADING OFF: Stars slumping at plate; Gray’s fresh haircut

 HAIR PLAY

-Jon Gray makes his first start with short hair since the Rockies right-hander had 8 inches trimmed off for charity.
-He donated his flowing mane to Locks of Love, which provides hairpieces to financially disadvantaged children suffering from long-term medical hair loss.
+Jon Gray makes his first start with short hair since the Rockies’ right-hander had 8 inches trimmed off for charity.
+He donated his flowing mane to Locks of Love , which provides hairpieces to financially disadvantaged children suffering from long-term medical hair loss.
 “We’ll find another way to be intimidating,” said Gray, the No. 3 pick in the 2013 draft.
 On the mound for San Francisco will be bearded ace Madison Bumgarner, looking for his first win this season.

-SURPRISE SLUGGERS
+SURPRISING SLUGGERS

 The Tigers have homered in their first eight games of a season for the first time in team history.
 The odd part?
 They’ve done it without big boppers Miguel Cabrera, Victor Martinez and Justin Upton connecting even once.
 Detroit will try to extend the home run streak when it hosts Minnesota.
 “We’re going to get the bulk of our RBIs from the heart of our lineup when it’s all said and done,” manager Brad Ausmus said.
 “You need the contribution of players that aren’t quote-unquote run producers to produce runs once in a while.”